Cake by the Ocean: Release

 "Cake by the Ocean" was released through Republic Records as the lead single from their debut extended play, Swaay, on September 18, 2015.
 It earned a second release in 2016, after being included on their self-titled debut studio album.

 To promote the single, DNCE have performed the song numerous times live.
 They did so as musical guests on The Ellen DeGeneres Show and The Graham Norton Show.
 They performed a 1950s rock-inspired version of "Cake by the Ocean" for their cameo in Grease: Live as Johnny Casino and the Gamblers.
 The band performed the song live at the 2016 Radio Disney Music Awards, the 2016 Kids' Choice Awards, and the 2016 Billboard Music Awards in the US, and the 2016 Royal Variety Performance in the UK.
 The Jonas Brothers, Joe's group at the time, performed the song as part of the medley of hits along with Nick's debut hit "Jealous" and the recently released "Sucker" at the 2019 Billboard Music Awards.
 DNCE joined the Jonas Brothers in performing the song during the Global Citizen Festival 2022.
 Jonas Brothers also performed the song at Capital's Summertime Ball at Wembley Stadium on June 11, 2023.

 Music video

 The video, directed by Black Coffee and Jonas' then-girlfriend Gigi Hadid, was released on October 16, 2015.
 It depicts DNCE performing "in front of a giant piece of cake on the beach" when a cake-throwing battle ensues between The Fat Jewish (Josh Ostrovsky) and "a bunch of bikini clad women who are 'Team DNCE'".
 Both vie "to become the 'cake fight champion', but as it turns out, everyone is a winner, as the scene becomes one giant beach party".
 It features product placement scenes by the dating app Bumble, including a shot of a hand swiping through photos of women and a Bumble-branded towel being waved.
-By May 2025, the video had attracted more than 542 million views on YouTube.